 4.6 Faculty Program Coordinators.

 B. Duties: The Unit Administrator, in consultation with the affected unit program faculty, will develop a written description of those tasks and related responsibilities for each faculty coordinator position in his/her unit.
 As appropriate, the Unit Administrator and affected unit program faculty will meet and identify priorities for the coordination assignment.
 Each description will be distributed to faculty in the appropriate administrative unit before the faculty coordinator selection is made.
-A copy of the description will also be sent to the Vice President for Instruction and the AFT President.
 Faculty coordinators do not make administrative personnel decisions, such as supervising or disciplining faculty.
 They shall not direct faculty to perform duties, nor make decisions about faculty rights and responsibilities or compensation.
 Also, the role of faculty coordinators does not include summative faculty evaluation.
 Article 6.3 shall apply to work conducted as a faculty coordinator.

 5.2 Leave for Illness, Injury, Bereavement, and Emergency.
 This type of leave is intended to be used in those instances when faculty may find it necessary to be absent from assigned duties because of illness, emergency, bereavement, or injury.
 Whenever possible, faculty will furnish advance notice to the appropriate Unit Administrator of the necessity to take leave in this category.
 Such leaves are governed by the following provisions: